I had a garden in my backyard last year, too. (past tense)

 They have fun playing in the water.

-They had a good time in this pool last week, too.
+They had a good time in the pool last week, too.

 Questions